fchatterji/tournament-results/README.md

 - \i tournament.sql (this command reads in the sql commands from 'tournament.sql' which will create the 'tournaments' database and the necessary tables and views needed by the application).
 - \q (to quit the PostgreSQL interactive terminal).
 - python tournament_test_extra.py (this runs the python tests against the tournament.py module.

--
+## Results

-Results: The test results should be as show below:
+The test results should be as show below:

 - Events can be deleted.
 - Old matches can be deleted.